percona/percona-monitoring-plugins/docs/cacti/unix-templates.rst

 .. image:: images/linux_cpu_usage.png

 The CPU usage.
-The example shows a server with one CPU (2 cores with 4 threads each).
-The values will increase by 100 with each added CPU/core/thread.
+The example shows a server having 1 processor with 2 cores, 4 threads, i.e. 4 virtual CPUs.
+The values will increase by 100 with each added virtual CPU.

 .. image:: images/linux_forks.png